dfoerderreuther/aemstarter/README.md

 - **Automated replication setup** between Author, Publisher and Dispatcher
 - **Package installation** (WKND, ACS-AEM-Commons, custom packages)
 - **Backup and restore** functionality for environment management
+- **Package Manager** for automated package creation, rebuild and installation
+- **SDK Update Automation** for quick update or change of SDK with automated setup.
 - **Connection to AEM development project** for quick access to configurations, code and build tasks

 ## Requirements